-7.2 TOE security assurance requirements
+5.2 TOE security assurance requirements

-- Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ALC_DVS.2 and AVA_VAN.5. - 209 Regarding application note 21 of BSI-PP-0035, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The set of security assurance requirements (SARs) is presented in Table 10, indicating the origin of the requirement.
+- Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ALC_DVS.2 and AVA_VAN.5. - ALC FLR.2. - Regarding application note 22 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - The component ALC_FLR.2 is chosen as an augmentation in this ST because a solid flaw management is key for the continuous improvement of the security IC platforms, especially on markets which need highly resistant and long lasting products. - The set of security assurance requirements (SARs) is presented in Table 10, indicating the origin of the requirement.